mavera12/EHR/Generic-Module-Framework.md

 **Encounters and Related Events**

 Encounters are typically the mechanism through which a patient's record will be updated.
 This makes sense since most recorded events (diagnoses, prescriptions, and procedures) should happen in the context of an encounter.
 When an Encounter state is successfully processed, it will look through the previously processed states for un-recorded ConditionOnset instances that indicate it (by name) as the `target_encounter`.
 If it finds any, it will record the corresponding diagnosis in the patient's record at the time of the encounter.
+This is the mechanism for onsetting a disease _before_ it is discovered and diagnosed.

 As soon as the Encounter state is processed, Synthea will continue to progress through the module.
 If any subsequent states identify the previous Encounter as their `target_encounter` _and_ they occur at the _same time_ as the target encounter, then they will be added to the patient record.
 This is the preferred mechanism for simulating events that happen _at_ the encounter (e.g., MedicationOrders, Procedures, and Encounter-caused ConditionOnsets).